De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 AF-rated transformers bereiken 40-60% higher capacity through auxiliary cooling fans, making fan control critical for thermal management and noise reduction.
 Basic systems use 2-stage control: fans start at reduced speed (50-60%) when maximum wikkel temperatuur exceeds 80°C, increasing to full speed at 100°C. This approach reduces acoustic emissions during light load periods—important for indoor installations where noise complaints are common.

 Geavanceerd VFD fan control implements continuous speed modulation from 30% naar 100% based on PID temperature regulation.
-The controller maintains target wikkel temperatuur (typically 95-105°C under full load) by adjusting fan speed every 10-30 Seconden.
-This achieves three benefits: 15-25% energy savings versus fixed-speed operation, 6-10 dB(Een) noise reduction during partial load, and elimination of temperature cycling that accelerates insulation aging.
+The controller maintains target wikkel temperatuur (typically 95-105°C under full load) by adjusting fan speed every 10-30 seconden.
+This achieves three benefits: 15-25% energy savings versus fixed-speed operation, 6-10 dB(A) noise reduction during partial load, and elimination of temperature cycling that accelerates insulation aging.

 6.3 Inlet/Outlet Air Temperature Differential Monitoring & Ambient Temperature Compensation